 Are there courts fees or other costs linked to my claim?

 There are no fees linked to claiming damages in criminal proceedings.

 Can I get legal aid before and/or during the proceedings?
 Can I get it if I’m not living in the country where the proceedings take place?

-Where a victim makes a claim for compensation and does not have enough resources to pay the associated costs, a solicitor may be appointed as his or her representative by the prosecutor in a pre-trial, after the charge is brought, or by the presiding judge in a trial, even without a petition if he or she considers it necessary to protect the interests of the victim.
-The victim must prove that he or she does not have enough resources.
+Where a victim makes a claim for damages and lacks sufficient funds to pay the associated costs, a solicitor may be appointed as their representative by the prosecutor in pre-trial proceedings or by the presiding judge in the trial, even without a petition if they consider it necessary to protect the interests of the victim.
+The victim must prove that they lack sufficient funds.

-At first contact with the victim, a criminal prosecution authority is required to provide him or her with information in written form on his or her rights in the criminal prosecution and on victim support organisations, including services provided by them.
-Legal advice is also part of these services.
+On initial contact with the victim, the law-enforcement authority is required to provide them with information in written form on their rights in the criminal prosecution and on victim-support organisations and the services provided by those organisations.
+Legal advice is also part of those services.

 When would the criminal court dismiss or refuse to adjudicate on my claim against the offender?

-If the outcome of the evidence is not a basis for declaring the obligation for compensation or if additional evidence going beyond the needs of the prosecution is necessary in order to make a decision on the obligation for compensation.
+If the evidence taken fails to find any basis for declaring liability for damages or if additional evidence going beyond what is required for the criminal prosecution would be needed in order for a decision on liability for damages to be taken.

 Can I appeal against such a decision or seek other means of redress/satisfaction?

 Yes, the victim may appeal against such a decision in relation to the claim for damages.